Modernising the Archaeological Museum of Samothrace

 Disclaimer

-The case study below was originally written in the form of an undergraduate assignment for the Greek Open University in 2008, during a period when the author's academic skills were still under development.
-Although the quality of this paper does not match the quality of later examples of the same author's work, it is written in a thorough manner and contains useful information to nowadays students and other readers with non-specialised knowledge; therefore, it has been proudly included on this website.
+The case study below was originally written as an undergraduate assignment for the Greek Open University in 2008, during a period when the author’s academic skills were still developing.
+Although the quality of this paper does not match that of later examples of the same author’s work, it is written in a thorough manner and contains useful information for students and other readers with non-specialised knowledge; therefore, it has been proudly included on this website.

-The reader needs to be warned that the original assignment, on which this case study was based on, was written in Greek and was intended to be read by specialised academics.
-Despite the author's best intentions to present his essay in the clearest way possible, some points and arguments might still be lost in translation.
-The author recommends that for any unknown words or specialised vocabulary, the readers should refer to the web for additional information.
+The reader needs to be warned that the original assignment, on which this case study was based, was written in Greek and intended for specialised academics.
+Despite the author’s best intentions to present his essay in the clearest way possible, some points and arguments might still be lost in translation.
+The author recommends that readers consult the web for additional information on any unfamiliar words or specialised vocabulary.

-The author admits that the bibliography for this case study is limited, matching the requirements of an undergraduate assignment of this level.
-The author did not include any additional bibliography during the translation of his work in English due to time and access limitations.
+The author admits that the bibliography for this case study is limited, which aligns with the requirements of an undergraduate assignment of this level.
+The author did not include any additional bibliography during the translation of his work into English due to time and access limitations.
 It must also be noted that the entire bibliography for this case study is in Greek due to the topic’s nature.

-The paper is a hypothetical case study for re-planning and modernising an existing archaeological museum in Greece.
-The Museum of Samothrace was picked up after visiting the site a year earlier than the original time of writing.
-Some information regarding the layout of the Archaeological Museum of Samothrace relates to how it looked like back in 2007.
-This layout does not exist any more, as the museum was later modernised, though not based on the current paper’s suggestions.
+The paper presents a hypothetical case study for the re-planning and modernisation of an existing archaeological museum in Greece.
+The Museum of Samothrace was established after a visit to the site a year before the time of writing.
+Some information about the layout of the Archaeological Museum of Samothrace concerns how it looked in 2007.
+This layout no longer exists, as the museum was later modernised, though not in line with the current paper’s suggestions.
 Finally, some problems noted in relation to the management of the Archaeological Museum of Samothrace back in 2007 have been exaggerated for the needs of this mock exercise.
 The author apologises in advance and to prevent any misunderstandings, a note section clarifying such issues has been added at the end of this paper.
-The reader must keep in mind that the point of this case study is not to present false information but to discuss the basic functions of modern museums; their general principles of space organisation; and finally, the basic standards in managing museum collections.
+The reader must keep in mind that the point of this case study is not to present false information but to discuss the basic functions of modern museums, their general principles of space organisation, and finally, the basic standards in managing museum collections.

 Introduction

-This case study discusses an improved design for New Archaeological Museum in Samothrace, the modifications of which have been collectively funded by the Ministry of Culture and the European Union.
-The suggested works relate to the modification and expansion of the older Archaeological Museum of Samothrace, located in the archaeological site of the Sanctuary of the Great Gods.
-The current proposal suggests the construction of additional facilities in order to meet the museum’s growing needs.
+This case study discusses an improved design for the New Archaeological Museum in Samothrace, the modifications of which have been collectively funded by the Ministry of Culture and the European Union.
+The suggested works concern the modification and expansion of the older Archaeological Museum of Samothrace, located on the archaeological site of the Sanctuary of the Great Gods.
+The current proposal calls for the construction of additional facilities to meet the museum’s growing needs.

 This case study is divided into five subsections.
 The first section introduces the Archaeological Museum of Samothrace and provides some key information on the island’s archaeology.
-The second section discusses the aims, objectives and basic functions of the new museum, which is meant to absorb the older one.
-The third section discusses the planned expansion works, as well as to the broader space organisation of the new museum, which is meant to house the existing collections and some attritional finds in the future.
+The second section discusses the aims, objectives, and basic functions of the new museum, which is intended to replace the older one.
+The third section discusses the planned expansion works and the broader spatial organisation of the new museum, which is intended to house the existing collections and future additional finds.
 The fourth section presents the management specifications and exhibition standards for hosting archaeological collections.
 The final section summarises the operation framework of the new museum and its expected outcomes.

 The Archaeological Museum of Samothrace

-The Archaeological Museum of Samothrace is located at the Palaeopoli settlement, at the northern coasts of the island.
+The Archaeological Museum of Samothrace is located at the Palaeopoli settlement on the island's northern coast.
 The museum was founded by the Greek government in 1939.
-Its construction stopped during the war and the museum was finally finished in 1955 with the help of the American School of Classical Studies in Athens.
+Its construction was halted during the war, and the museum was finally completed in 1955 with the help of the American School of Classical Studies in Athens.
 Some extensions were included in the original design in 1961.
-It is part of the archaeological site of the ancient city-state of Samothrace and its collections mostly come from the adjacent Sanctuary of the Great Gods, located on the western slope of the site.
-The Sanctuary of the Great Gods was one of the oldest Pan-Hellenic sanctuaries and cult centres of the Greek antiquity.
+It is part of the archaeological site of the ancient city-state of Samothrace, and its collections mostly come from the adjacent Sanctuary of the Great Gods, located on the western slope of the site.
+The Sanctuary of the Great Gods was one of the oldest Pan-Hellenic sanctuaries and cult centres of Greek antiquity.
 It was built during the 7th century BC as part of the early settlement of Samothrace.
-Its peak was during the 5th century BC, when the sanctuary was connected with the Cabeirian Mysteries, one of the most renown mystic cults in the ancient world.
+Its peak was in the 5th century BC, when the sanctuary was associated with the Cabeirian Mysteries, one of the most renowned mystic cults of the ancient world.
 The sanctuary saw great wealth during the 4th century BC, when the Macedonian court sponsored the construction of monumental buildings around the cult site (Matsas, 2007).

 The earliest museum was housed in a limited space of roughly 220 square metres (1), which was originally designed to host sculpture, pottery and votive objects, excavated at the Sanctuary of the Great Gods in 1863.
 This museum building primarily aimed in storing such archaeological artefacts; however, the potentiality of functioning as a proper museum might have never existed at the beginning of its construction (2).
 From the mid 1980s onwards, when the museum was frequently visited by an increasing number of tourists, certain problems in its function were noticed for the first time (3).
-Since then, the island’s touristic development has dictated the extension and modernisation of the local archaeological museum.
-Such improvements will be combined with maintenance, preservation and recreation works, which have been scheduled for the broader archaeological site and surrounding areas.
-The development project will convert the current archaeological site to a central reference point for the island's touristic economy.
+Since then, the island’s tourist development has driven the expansion and modernisation of the local archaeological museum.
+Such improvements will be combined with maintenance, preservation, and recreation works scheduled for the broader archaeological site and surrounding areas.
+The development project will convert the current archaeological site into a central reference point for the island’s tourist economy.

-With the creation of new working places, the New Archaeological Museum of Samothrace will contribute to the island’s tourism and economy.
-A number of locals, which have recently moved to the Northern mainland due to unemployment, are likely to return and work in the island’s tourism industry.
-In relation to the museum itself, the project’s deeper aim is to convert it to an active outreach and education centre, which will engage with the visitors and offer a unique experience next to the island’s natural beauties.
+With the creation of new workplaces, the New Archaeological Museum of Samothrace will contribute to the island’s tourism and economy.
+A number of locals who have recently moved to the Northern mainland due to unemployment are likely to return and work in the island’s tourism industry.
+In relation to the museum itself, the project’s deeper aim is to convert it into an active outreach and education centre that engages visitors and offers a unique experience alongside the island’s natural beauty.

 The basic functions of the New Archaeological Museum

-The current museum artefacts have been selected by the 18th Ephorate of Prehistoric and Classical antiquities as a representative sample of systematically selected and categorised objects of similar functionality (after Nousia 2003, 42), all of which previously recover from the adjacent archaeological site.
+The current museum artefacts have been selected by the 18th Ephorate of Prehistoric and Classical Antiquities as a representative sample of systematically selected and categorised objects of similar functionality (after Nousia 2003, 42), all of which were previously recovered from the adjacent archaeological site.
 As it stands nowadays, the selection of representative artefacts and their categorisation (after Nousia 2003, 42) belongs to the Archaeological Museum of Alexandroupolis, which decides the numbers and types of artefacts sent to Samothrace for exhibition (5).
-The Arcjhaeological Museum of Samothrace tends to host either low-value finds (e.g. pottery fragments) or large-sized artefacts (e.g. sculpture), which are not easy to steal and transport outside the island.
+The Archaeological Museum of Samothrace tends to host either low-value finds (e.g., pottery fragments) or large artefacts (e.g., sculpture), which are not easy to steal or transport off the island.
 It is highly likely that this selection of artefacts is purposely dictated by the low security standards at the Archaeological Museum of Samothrace (6).

-The museum’s modernisation includes the installation of advanced security systems, such as motion detector alarms window traps and armed security doors and windows.
-The environmental conditions and micro-climate inside the museum are crucial for the preservation of the collections (Nousia 2003, 50); therefore, the old wooden showcases will be replaced by modern aluminium double-glazed showcases, with controlled light, temperature and humidity features.
-The preservation and restoration of artefacts will also take place in the New Archaeological Museum, which has been designed to include a specialised and fully-equipped conservation unit.
-This unit will care for the cleaning and consolidation of artefacts, primarily ceramics and metal objects.
-Additionally, the conservation unit will restore heavily damaged objects, as long as their method of restoration is visible and easily identifiable on the original object (after Nousia 2003, 51-2).
+The museum’s modernisation includes the installation of advanced security systems, such as motion detector alarms, window traps and armed security doors and windows.
+The environmental conditions and microclimate inside the museum are crucial for the preservation of the collections (Nousia 2003, 50); therefore, the old wooden showcases will be replaced by modern aluminium double-glazed showcases with controlled lighting, temperature, and humidity.
+The preservation and restoration of artefacts will also take place at the New Archaeological Museum, which has been designed to include a specialised, fully equipped conservation unit.
+This unit will be responsible for cleaning and consolidating artefacts, primarily ceramics and metal objects.
+Additionally, the conservation unit will restore heavily damaged objects, provided the method of restoration is visible and easily identifiable on the original object (after Nousia 2003, 51-2).

-The New Archaeological Museum of Samothrace pioneers in relation to the conservation and restoration of archaeological artefacts, as the entire process is accessible to the public and supervised according to international security standards.
-Public involvement in artefact conservation is meant to offer additional publicity to the museum’s collections and promote the museums efforts in curating and managing such collections.
-Furthermore, it is meant to attract more visitors keen on such procedures, which will be part of the museum’s public engagement scheme.
-This participation is not only meant to promote education, but also increase public awareness on regional material culture.
+The New Archaeological Museum of Samothrace is a pioneer in the conservation and restoration of archaeological artefacts, as the entire process is accessible to the public and supervised in accordance with international security standards.
+Public involvement in artefact conservation is intended to provide additional publicity for the museum’s collections and to promote the museum's curatorial and management efforts.
+Furthermore, it is intended to attract more visitors interested in such procedures, which will be part of the museum’s public engagement scheme.
+This participation is not only meant to promote education, but also to increase public awareness of regional material culture.
 At a future stage, the conservation unit will host specialised research staff, who will study the natural decay of metal objects; promote scientific methods for the dating of organic materials; and finally, explore the material structure of ceramic objects with the use of petrographic microspores (after Nousia, 2003, 53-5) (8).

 The design of the New Archaeological Museum suggests a re-organisation of the current exhibitions.
-The order of the exhibited collections has been re-designed to achieve maximum performance.
-As it stands nowadays, the museum offers limited space to accommodate the exhibited collections due to the small size of the original museum building.
-Space limitations restrict the visitors’ movement, who cannot access enough information due to the museum’s random space organisation.
+The order of the exhibited collections has been redesigned to achieve maximum performance.
+As it stands, the museum has limited space to accommodate its collections due to the original building's small size.
+Space limitations restrict visitors’ movement, and they cannot access enough information due to the museum’s haphazard layout.
 The new design ensures that visitors are guided by a specific route plan, which has already been proven highly effective for accessing and understanding exhibited artefacts in other Greek museums (after Psarra 2005, 7).
-According to the typical approach for museum exhibitions, artefacts are either divided according to their topic, or their typological category (Nousia 2003, 73).
-As it currently stands, museum artefacts have been divided in two exhibition halls according to their typological categories: the first hall consists of free-standing sculpture and the second hall consists of wooden showcases with ceramic objects.
-The new design allows the division of the same space into four sections, which are spatially separated by poster boards.
-The four exhibition sections consist of artefacts that have been arranged in chronological order.
-These cover the Archaic, Classical, Hellenistic and Roman periods, during which the Sanctuary of the Great Gods was still active.
-The existing sculpture is rearranged according to its chronology and is placed to the sides of the exhibition hall, following the same chronological division as the rest of the finds.
+According to the typical approach to museum exhibitions, artefacts are either divided by topic or by typological category (Nousia 2003, 73).
+As it currently stands, museum artefacts have been divided into two exhibition halls according to their typological categories: the first hall consists of free-standing sculpture, and the second hall consists of wooden showcases with ceramic objects.
+The new design allows the same space to be divided into four sections, each spatially separated by poster boards.
+The four exhibition sections consist of artefacts arranged in chronological order.
+These cover the Archaic, Classical, Hellenistic, and Roman periods, during which the Sanctuary of the Great Gods remained active.
+The existing sculpture is rearranged by chronology and placed along the sides of the exhibition hall, following the same chronological order as the rest of the finds.
 This arrangement will guarantee better mobility and better use of the limited exhibition space.

-The route among the exhibited collections is purposely comb-shaped (after Nousia 2003, 75), guiding the visitor according to the chronology of the artefacts, which represent the sanctuary’s evolution through time.
-The horizontal axis of the new exhibition plan is marked by poster boards, which not only provide relevant information about the site’s excavation history, but also accommodate the chronological division of the artefacts.
-The poster boards provide information on the recovery of the exhibited finds and other context data, related to their possible use (e.g. votive or funerary artefacts, elite dedications, etc.).
-This exhibition model allows better accumulation of information; better division of exhibited artefacts into chronological categories; better motivation of the public’s interest and better promotion of smaller and less impressive archaeological artefacts, which are not easily noticed by the non-expert eye.
+The route among the exhibited collections is purposely comb-shaped (after Nousia 2003, 75), guiding the visitor through the chronology of the artefacts, which represent the sanctuary’s evolution over time.
+The horizontal axis of the new exhibition plan is marked by poster boards, which not only provide relevant information about the site’s excavation history but also accommodate the chronological division of the artefacts.
+The poster boards provide information on the recovery of the exhibited finds and other contextual data related to their possible use (e.g., votive or funerary artefacts, elite dedications, etc.).
+This exhibition model allows better accumulation of information; better division of exhibited artefacts into chronological categories; better public engagement; and better promotion of smaller and less impressive archaeological artefacts, which are not easily noticed by the non-expert eye.

 General space organisation

-For the modernisation plan of the New Archaeological Museum of Samothrace, the architects’ team deals with three basic problems.
-Firstly, the Neoclassical design of the original museum, which follows standardised features of early 20th century Greek museum architecture (after Nousia 2003, 104) needs to be maintained as it stands (9).
-The pillars of the original museum are strengthened with new supporting materials and the museum’s interior is modernised; however, the external design is kept at its original form, which blends with the broader history of local architecture.
+In the modernisation plan for the New Archaeological Museum of Samothrace, the architectural team faces three basic problems.
+Firstly, the Neoclassical design of the original museum, which follows standardised features of early 20th-century Greek museum architecture (after Nousia 2003, 104) needs to be maintained as it stands (9).
+The pillars of the original museum are strengthened with new supporting materials, and the museum’s interior is modernised; however, the external design is kept at its original form, which blends with the broader history of local architecture.

-The second problem is the limited space provided by the original design, which limits the museum’s functions and restricts its exhibited collections in relation to their spacial organisation.
-To solve this problem, the museum’s old basement, which is used for storing purposes, is re-modelled and converted to a multi-purpose centre of similar size as the original ground level exhibition hall.
-This multi-purpose centre includes a lecture hall with a projector, a conservation laboratory and a safe-room for storing artefacts that need to be swapped.
+The second problem is the limited space provided by the original design, which limits the museum’s functions and restricts the spatial organisation of the exhibited collections.
+To solve this problem, the museum’s old basement, used for storage, is remodelled and converted into a multi-purpose centre of a similar size to the original ground-level exhibition hall.
+This multi-purpose centre includes a lecture hall with a projector, a conservation laboratory and a safe room for storing artefacts that need to be swapped.

-The third problem relates to the archaeological site’s morphology, characterised by the steep inclination of the adjacent western hill-slope.
-Normalising this inclination with additional soil is not possible due to land-slide danger; therefore, the administration and documentation building for the new museum is proposed to be built off-site, next to the archaeological site’s entrance.
+The third problem relates to the archaeological site’s morphology, characterised by the steep western hill-slope adjacent to it.
+Normalising this inclination with additional soil is not possible due to landslide danger; therefore, the administration and documentation building for the new museum is proposed to be built off-site, next to the archaeological site’s entrance.
 Until the new building is finished, the museum will not have any facilities to accommodate proper documentation; therefore, the addition of this new extension consists of a major improvement in upgrading the museum’s services.

-The re-arrangement of the archaeological artefacts in the exhibition halls means the relocation of large-sized statues, which are placed in a modified space between the museum and the new administration building.
-This open space needs to be properly sheltered in order to function as an exhibition hall and a corridor between the two buildings.
-The entire structure is made of glass and steel, while the semi-cylindrical roof is enforced with reflective panels and anti-UV filters to block any radiation that could damage the sculptures.
+The re-arrangement of the archaeological artefacts in the exhibition halls involves relocating large statues to a modified space between the museum and the new administration building.
+This open space needs to be properly sheltered to function as an exhibition hall and as a corridor between the two buildings.
+The entire structure is made of glass and steel, while the semi-cylindrical roof is reinforced with reflective panels and anti-UV filters to block any radiation that could damage the sculptures.
 This protective measure follows the standards set by the Archaeological Museum of Athens, which has recently installed a similar glass roof (Gazi 2007, 46).
-For additional security, the statues that are meant to be exhibited in the sheltered area, are sealed in polycarbonate-glass showcases, equipped with motion-detection alarms and other security features.
+For additional security, the statues intended for exhibition in the sheltered area are sealed in polycarbonate-glass showcases, equipped with motion-detection alarms and other security features.

-Due to the site’s steep inclination, the museum’s recreation area is placed at the top of the site’s western hill, where the view to the archaeological site and the sea right opposite is the most spectacular.
-The recreation area is a small cafeteria with an open space to the front, sheltered by a carousel structure.
-The recreation area offers a panoramic view to the whole site and is specifically designed to accommodate wheel-chair access.
+Due to the site’s steep slope, the museum’s recreation area is located at the top of the western hill, where the view of the archaeological site and the sea directly opposite is the most spectacular.
+The recreation area is a small cafeteria with an open front, sheltered by a carousel structure.
+The recreation area offers panoramic views of the entire site and is specifically designed for wheelchair access.
 As people with mobility limitations cannot tour the site due to the ground’s unpredictable inclinations, the recreation area offers a unique opportunity to see the site from above and combine the experience with touring the museum’s galleries.

-Wheel-chair access improvements will follow at the second phase of works.
-A special cement ramp with an electric elevation pulley, similar to the one recently built at the Sikyon Museum (Gazi 2007, 54), will improve wheel-chair access to the actual exhibition hall, which now only has a natural-soil ramp.
+Wheelchair access improvements will follow in the second phase of works.
+A special cement ramp with an electric elevation pulley, similar to the one recently built at the Sikyon Museum (Gazi 2007, 54), will improve wheelchair access to the actual exhibition hall, which currently has only a natural-soil ramp.
 An external glass-chamber lift will provide access to the basement level.
-This lift will serve for wheel-chair access and for moving large artefacts to the conservation facilities during non-working hours.
+This lift will serve for wheelchair access and for moving large artefacts to the conservation facilities during non-working hours.

-At the moment, the new museum’s design does not include a souvenir shop, which would have been useful, particularly for the promotion of books or touristic guides for the island’s visitors.
+At the moment, the new museum’s design does not include a souvenir shop, which would have been useful, particularly for promoting books or tourist guides for the island’s visitors.
 A souvenir shop is likely to be built in the future, at the top of the hill opposite the recreation area.
-Building such a facility will increase the renovation cost due to the special earthworks that are necessary at this specific part of the site.
+Building such a facility will increase renovation costs due to the specialised earthworks required at this part of the site.

 A main product, which would have been promoted through the souvenir shop, would have been a full publication of the site’s archaeology.
 Unfortunately, no national, international or regional funding body has expressed an interest in publishing the site’s excavation results.
-The same stands for the publication of touristic attraction leaflets, which the local municipality is not interested in sponsoring.
-The team that works for the modernisation and upgrade of the Archaeological Museum of Samothrace believes that a substantial number of visitors might one day generate sufficient income to promote a publication on the site’s archaeology, which will also be sold by the museum.
-Until then, the construction of a souvenir/book shop on site in not totally necessary.
+The same stands for the publication of tourist attraction leaflets, which the local municipality is not interested in sponsoring.
+The team responsible for the modernisation and upgrade of the Archaeological Museum of Samothrace believes that a substantial number of visitors may one day generate sufficient income to support a publication on the site’s archaeology, which will also be sold by the museum.
+Until then, the construction of a souvenir/bookshop on site is not strictly necessary.
 Instead, the museum’s upgrade team suggests that some promotional material is likely to be sold at the site’s cafeteria.

-In relation to management, the museum is run by a five-member committee, following the administration model of several other Greek state museums (after Louvi 2007, 44).
-Two seats in this committee belong to the representatives of the local municipality.
-The committee ensures the museum’s correct operation, always in relation to the economic prosperity and cultural development of the local community.
+In terms of management, the museum is run by a five-member committee, following the administrative model of several other Greek state museums (after Louvi 2007, 44).
+Two seats on this committee are reserved for representatives of the local municipality.
+The committee ensures the museum’s proper operation, always in relation to the local community's economic prosperity and cultural development.

 Summary

-This case study discusses solutions for the extension and service modernisation of the Archaeological Museum of Samothrace.
-The project aims in the international promotion of the island’s history and archaeology; the participation of the local museum in the island’s touristic industry and local economic development; public outreach and education through various learning programmes; and finally, the gradual detachment of the local museum from the parent-museum of Alexandroupolis, which currently manages all of the County’s archaeological collections.
+This case study discusses solutions to extend and modernise the services of the Archaeological Museum of Samothrace.
+The project aims at the international promotion of the island’s history and archaeology; the participation of the local museum in the island’s touristic industry and local economic development; public outreach and education through various learning programmes; and finally, the gradual detachment of the local museum from the parent-museum of Alexandroupolis, which currently manages all of the County’s archaeological collections.

-The basic operations of the New Archaeological Museum of Samothrace include the management of museum collections, the exhibition of archaeological artefacts (marked with adequate information) and public outreach.
+The basic operations of the New Archaeological Museum of Samothrace include the management of museum collections, the exhibition of archaeological artefacts (accompanied by adequate information), and public outreach.
 In relation to the management of the existing collections, the new museum promotes further research on the archaeological finds in context and supports the return of previously excavated collections to the island, which are currently stored by the Archaeological Museum of Alexandroupolis.
-This effort is supported by the modernisation of artefact documentation with latest electronic technologies, modern referencing systems and interactive presentation of information to the public.
+This effort is supported by the modernisation of artefact documentation with the latest electronic technologies, modern referencing systems and interactive presentation of information to the public.
 The above tasks will be assigned to a special study-and-documentation team, which will be hosted in a new building.
-For the protection of the collections, the new museum is equipped with advances security systems and will soon have trained security personnel.
-For the conservation and restoration of current collections, the new museum includes a recently constructed conservation laboratory at the basement of the original museum building.
-The trained professionals at the laboratory will make sure that archaeological artefacts are properly cleaned, consolidated and perhaps restored.
-Furthermore, the conservation laboratory will engage with the public and promote archaeological conservation in real time.
+To protect the collections, the new museum is equipped with advanced security systems and will soon have trained security personnel.
+For the conservation and restoration of current collections, the new museum includes a recently constructed conservation laboratory in the basement of the original museum building.
+The trained professionals at the laboratory will ensure that archaeological artefacts are properly cleaned, consolidated, and, if necessary, restored.
+Furthermore, the conservation laboratory will engage the public and promote real-time archaeological conservation.

-The exhibition space for the archaeological artefacts is re-arranged.
-The new new exhibition design follows the original classification format but divides the artefacts in four chronological groups, offering a better understanding of chronological context to the visitors.
-Tthe artefact showcases are arranged in comb-shaped format, which increases the number of showcases and allows the visitors to move freely among the collections.
-Public engagement, which was absent until now, is promoted by the museum’s services.
-The museum distributes leaflets with information on the site, its history and collections, supported by detailed maps.
-Furthermore, the museum’s outreach activities promote the participation of local communities in the island’s history and support local education.
+The exhibition space for the archaeological artefacts is rearranged.
+The new exhibition design follows the original classification format but divides the artefacts into four chronological groups, offering visitors a clearer understanding of the sequence.
+The artefact showcases are arranged in a comb shape, increasing the number of showcases and allowing visitors to move freely among the collections.
+Public engagement, previously absent, is promoted through the museum’s services.
+The museum distributes leaflets with information about the site, its history, and its collections, supported by detailed maps.
+Furthermore, the museum’s outreach activities promote local communities' participation in the island’s history and support local education.

-According to the new museum design, the earlier Neoclassical building is treated, maintained and conserved as part of local cultural history.
+According to the new museum design, the earlier Neoclassical building is to be treated, maintained, and conserved as part of local cultural history.
 Some new basement extensions assist in storage and conservation of artefacts, as well as public engagement activities and lectures.
 A new administration building is added behind the original museum, which is connected with it through a semi-cylindrical gallery.
 This gallery is purposely designed for the safe exhibition of large archaeological artefacts, such as sculpture.
-A new recreation space is placed at the top of the site’s western hill, which offers remarkable view to the entire archaeological site and accommodates wheel-chair access.
+A new recreation space is located at the top of the site’s western hill, offering wheelchair access and a remarkable view of the entire archaeological site.

-The new museum design effectively contributes in managing the existing archaeological collections.
+The new museum design effectively supports the management of the existing archaeological collections.
 It includes a large storage room with advanced security systems, which will soon be staffed with security personnel and other trained research partners.
-For managing its staff, advertising its vacancies and hiring specialised researchers, the museum’s five-member committee collaborates with the Ministry of Culture and the local municipal authorities.
+To manage its staff, advertise its vacancies, and hire specialised researchers, the museum’s five-member committee collaborates with the Ministry of Culture and the local municipal authorities.

-The planning team hopes that the New Archaeological Museum of Samothrace will contribute to the promotion of tourism, offer more jobs to the local community and support the island’s economic growth.
+The planning team hopes that the New Archaeological Museum of Samothrace will contribute to tourism promotion, create more jobs for the local community, and support the island’s economic growth.
 Furthermore, the museum will contribute to research, education and the study of the existing archaeological site, which is crucial for expanding our knowledge on the island’s history.
 Finally, the planning team hopes that the New Archaeological Museum of Samothrace will lead the way into re-planning and modernising many other peripheral museums in the country.

 Bibliography